Classic French coq au vin

 www.kitchenstories.com

-"Classic coq au vin is a very special recipe for Kitchen Stories, not only because the tender braised chicken is incredibly delicious, but also because it was the very first Kitchen Stories recipe ever published.
-Filmed in 2013 in a rented cottage somewhere in Germany, the French classic quickly emerged as one of the crowd favorites on Kitchen Stories and still stands out among what are now thousands of other recipes.
-While we've had plenty of other coq au vin variations floating around in our heads over the years (check out our coq au riesling made with white wine, for example), this one-pot recipe holds a very special place in our hearts (and stomachs!)"
+"This recipe has been updated to improve your cooking experience (November 2023).
+This classic French coq au vin is a very special recipe for Kitchen Stories, not only because it’s incredibly delicious, but also because it was the very first Kitchen Stories recipe ever published.
+Filmed in 2013 in a rented cottage somewhere in Germany, the French classic quickly emerged as one of the crowd favorites on Kitchen Stories and still stands out among our ever growing collection of recipes.
+While we've had plenty of other coq au vin variations floating around in our heads over the years (check out our coq au riesling made with white wine, for example), this one-pot recipe holds a very special place in our hearts (and stomachs!)
+Serve with mashed potato, crusty bread or thick cut tagliatelle noodles for wholesome, comforting dinner."

 Difficulty